tarakojo/brainfuck/README.md

 Brainfuck interpreter

+* 1024 memory cells.
+* Each cell is 8 bits.
-As in C, each line after "//" will be ignored.
+* As in C, each line after "//" will be ignored.

-Please note that local files will be loaded and saved as utf-8.
+* local files will be loaded and saved as utf-8.
+* The memory is cyclic.
+The cell at position 0 and the cell at position 1023 are adjacent to each other.

 your feedback is welcome!